 special membership fees for children under 15 and for

 young children in member's families.

 Our lodge year!

 What can you look forward to as a member of Skjold Lodge?
 There is a rhythm to each year that has us looking forward to meetings and activities.
-Special activities include celebrating at multiple Syttende Mai (Norwegian Constitution Day) events in May, raising money for the Sons of Norway Foundation to help provide scholarships for worthy college students, and a fun Christmas Party in December.
+Special activities include a summer picnic, celebrating at multiple Syttende Mai (Norwegian Constitution Day) events in May, participating in Scandinavian Day in the fall followed by our annual Heritage Fest.
+We also have a meeting where we raise money for the Sons of Norway Foundation to help provide scholarships for worthy college students, and finish our lodge year with a fun Christmas Party in December.

 Click/tap on the "Learn More" button for a

 overview of what you can generally expect as our year

 moves along.
 While the pattern is fairly similar each

 year, of course the programs at meetings are constantly